-Reasonable accommodations are individualized and flexible, based on the nature of the disability and the academic environment.
+Reasonable accommodations are individualized and flexible, based on the nature of the student's disability and the academic environment.
 Below is a partial list of common academic accommodations.

 - Accessible classroom/location/furniture

 - Advance notice of assignments

 - Alternative ways of completing assignments (e.g., oral presentation versus written paper)

 - Assistive computer technology

 - Assistive listening devices

 - Auxiliary aids and services (note takers, lab or library assistants, readers, interpreters)

 - Captions for film and video material

 - Course or program modifications (program outcomes/learning outcomes should not be impacted by accommodations)

 - Course substitution (e.g., second language or math substitutions)

 - Dietary needs

 - Document conversion (alternative print formats: braille, large print, tape, electronic, raised lettering)

 - Early syllabus

-- Exam modifications include:
+- Exam modifications may include:

-Alternative test formats (short answer, multiple choice, oral, essay)
+- Alternative test formats (short answer, multiple choice, oral, essay)

-Computer or basic calculator for exams

-Exam administered in two parts

-Private, quiet exam room

-Readers and scribes

-- Full time status/part time enrollment

-- Priority registration

-- Study skills and strategies training

 - Time extensions for exams time and one-half or double time.
-Unlimited time is not a reasonable accommodation provided by disability services.
+Unlimited time is not a reasonable accommodation.
 If instructors allow students unlimited time on exams, the instructor is responsible for proctoring those exams.

+- Computer or basic calculator for exams

+- Exam administered in two parts

+- Private, quiet exam room

+- Readers and scribes

+- Study skills and strategies training

 - Time extensions for assignments students may be granted additional time to complete assignments or papers if arrangements with instructors are made in advance

-- Recorded lectures